 Church Rock is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Church Rock is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Church Rock who work in food service (16.29%), sales jobs (9.73%), and healthcare suport services (9.28%).

-As is often the case in a small town, Church Rock doesn't have a public transportation system that people use for their commute.
+Church Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Church Rock ranks among the least educated cities in the nation, as only 5.42% of people over 25 have a bachelor's degree or advanced degree.